citizenfx/natives/VEHICLE/SetHeliBladesFullSpeed.md

 void SET_HELI_BLADES_FULL_SPEED(Vehicle vehicle);
 ```

+Despite its name, this works on Helicopters and Planes.

 Sets the speed of the helicopter blades to full speed.

 Equivalent of `SET_HELI_BLADES_SPEED(vehicleHandle, 1.0f);`.

 Works with planes too.